Assembling A Roadside Emergency Kit

 What to Pack in Your Emergency Kit

 Decide on a prepackaged kit considering your vehicle’s specific needs, age and condition of your vehicle, your driving patterns and the weather.
-Ask to your local towing company for advice about a roadside emergency kit that’s right for your vehicle and driving specifications.
+Ask your local Tampa towing company for advice about a roadside emergency kit that’s right for your vehicle and driving specifications.

 Here are the basic emergency kit essentials: